-“After water, cocoa is the single healthiest substance you can put in your mouth.
+“After water, cacao is the single healthiest substance you can put in your mouth.
 It can easily replace a number of psychiatric drugs for mood, plus it produces the same chemistry in the brain that occurs when we fall in love.”

 – Chris Kilham (a.k.a., "The Medicine Hunter")